History of Estonia: Meri presidency and Laar premiership (1992–2001)

 Parliamentary and presidential elections were held on 20 September 1992.
 Approximately 68% of the country's 637,000 registered voters cast ballots.
 Lennart Meri, an outstanding writer and former Minister of Foreign Affairs, won this election and became president.
 He chose 32-year-old historian and Christian Democratic Party founder Mart Laar as prime minister.

 In February 1992, and with amendments in January 1995, the Riigikogu renewed Estonia's 1938 citizenship law, which also provides equal civil protection to resident aliens.
 Elected on an ambitious programme of reform, Mart Laar's cabinet took several decisive measures (shock therapy).
 Fast privatization was pursued and the role of the state in the economy as well as in the social affairs was reduced dramatically.
 After an initial steep decline in GDP, the Estonian economy started to grow again in 1995.
 Changes came with a social price: the average life expectancy in Estonia in 1994 was lower than in Belarus, Ukraine and even Moldova.
 Among the vulnerable sectors of society, the radical reforms sparked an outrage.
 In January 1993, a pensioners' demonstration took place in Tallinn, as pensioners felt it was impossible to live with a pension as low as the one in effect at the time (260 EEK (around 20 EUR) a month).
 The meeting was aggressive and demonstrators attacked the minister of social affairs Marju Lauristin.

+On 28 September 1994, the MS Estonia sank as the ship was crossing the Baltic Sea, en route from Tallinn, Estonia, to Stockholm, Sweden.
+The disaster claimed the lives of 852 people (501 of them were Swedes), being one of the worst maritime disasters of the 20th century.

 The opposition won the 1995 election, but to a large extent continued with the previous governments' policies.